 Doing analysis on a simple, single data source is one thing, integrating multiple, different systems in a comprehensive data model (or “data warehouse”) with the specifically required, custom calculation logic and workflows is a completely different story and will in my opinion always require the expertise of specialists.

-“Doing analysis on a simple, single data source is one thing, integrating multiple, different systems in a comprehensive data model including custom calculation logic, workflows, etc. is a completely different story”
+We see this quite commonly particularly with clients in the SMB space -enterprise clients are more familiar with the “realities” in that area-: A lot of time and money gets wasted before they realize working with an expert for a few hours or days does really save money.[ut_blockquote_right] “Doing analysis on a simple, single data source is one thing, integrating multiple, different systems in a comprehensive data model including custom calculation logic, workflows, etc. is a completely different story” [/ut_blockquote_right]

 Martin: After working with nearly every product in the industry over the last 15 years, we learnt a bit what works and where things are lacking and can be improved:

 First -as mentioned- our aim was to leverage the new opportunities with cloud and self-service analytics.
 Making things easier, quicker and more cost effective.

 Second, to integrate silo solutions: there is simply no justification anymore of having a data warehouse solution, a reporting and analytics platform and on top another, separate planning/forecasting/consolidation application.
 All using their own data storage -in the worst case even with different proprietary databases- resulting in massive overhead costs integrating the data in these silos and paying for expensive specialists for every silo.
 Our focus is on supporting, standard storage like SQL Server or Oracle and using what is in many cases already there with a wide pool of available knowledge.